 Found in branches of a tree, under joists, on the slide of windows, in attics, inside the usable portion of abandoned buildings or vehicles, etc.

 To cut the story short, any place shielded from weather and in peace can attract these hornets to build their nest.

 Typically, hornets prefer to build a nest in relatively high areas.
 These normally include, but are not at all limited to:

 - Hollow tree trunks

 - Top roof corners

-On the other hand, there are some nests which are built in an enclosed space that provides solid support for the nest, making it very stable.
+On the other hand, some nests are built in an enclosed space that provides solid support for the nest, making it very stable.

-Ground hornets can build nest in trees that are rotted.
+Ground hornets can build a nest in trees that are rotted.
 The next favorite destination for ground hornets to make nest are spaces in walls or ceilings.

 These nests are normally inaccessible and very difficult to remove.
 There is a school of thought which believes that these hornets should be left alone until and unless they become capable enough to threaten you.